 St. Oswald's receives minimal funding to support SEND.
 This money is used to enhance staffing and to purchase resources.
+Where they receive high needs top up funding, this is used to provide provision as specified in Section F of an EHCP.

-Class teachers constitute the main resource for SEND, supporting children through Quality First Teaching, adaptive learning and use of additional adults in the classroom.
+Class teachers constitute the main resource for SEND, supporting children through Quality First Teaching, adaptive teaching and use of additional adults in the classroom.
+They make use of Newcastle Local Authority's Universally Available Provision and their Descriptors of Need to support children in our school.